kenndle/Prototype-Activity-CSCI232/README.md

 # Prototype-Activity-CSCI232
-Working in teams to design a low-fidelity software prototype
+Working in teams to design a low-fidelity software prototype, helping children learn how to read.